-While on a family vacation in Miami, you lose control of your vehicle, hit a pedestrian and finally come to a stop in someone’s yard.
+While on vacation in Miami, you lose control of your vehicle, hit a pedestrian and finally come to a stop in someone’s yard.
 The pedestrian sues you for his injuries and the homeowner sues you for the damage to her fence.

 You accidentally hit a guardrail after sliding on a patch of black ice and the City bills you to have it replaced.